fireball-lang/llvm/README.md

 # Fireball LLVM build

-This repository builds a minimal set of LLVM tools required by the [Fireball](https://github.com/firball-lang/fireball) compiler.
+This repository builds a minimal set of LLVM tools and runtime libraries required by the [Fireball](https://github.com/firball-lang/fireball) compiler.

 ## Platforms
 - Windows (x64)